shanmukhrvl/neog-music-recommender/README.md

 # neog-music-recommender

-A recommendation app built with <strong>ReactJs</strong>.
+A recommendation app built with ReactJs.
 It recommends few songs of different genres that i love.

 [Live Demo](https://8fcli.csb.app/)